pagoulid/Numerical-Analysis/README.md

 # Numerical-Analysis
-A custom Algorithm in R , calculating the L-U Decomposition of any Matrix m*n
+A custom Algorithm in R :
+1) Calculating the L-U Decomposition of any Matrix m*n
+2) Reconstructing the L-U form to its origin shape (input Matrix)